playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsLogger.md

 You can also specify a configuration file via a System property.
 This is particularly useful for production environments where the configuration file may be managed outside of your application source.

-> Note: The logging system gives top preference to configuration files specified by system properties, secondly to files in the `conf` directory, and lastly to the default.
+> **Note**: The logging system gives top preference to configuration files specified by system properties, secondly to files in the `conf` directory, and lastly to the default.
 This allows you to customize your application's logging configuration and still override it for specific environments or developer setups.

 #### Using `-Dlogger.resource`